CRESYM/colib0.github.io/pages/models/CompensationDevices/STATCOM/index.md

 </div>
 <br>

 It is important to note that, in case of an overvoltage, the setpoint obtained will be negative since the capacitor would want to discharge to lower the voltage.
-Depending on the sign convention used in the AC side, which is typically positive for power injection, a sign change might.
-It can be added as a gain as in the figure above, but it may not be necessary.
+Depending on the sign convention used in the AC side, which is typically positive for power injection, a sign change might be necessary.
+It can be added as a gain as in the figure above (marked in red), but it may not be necessary.

 To tune the control, the following closed-loop scheme is obtained by considering the relationship between the DC voltage and the DC power derived above as the plant:

 <div style="background-color:rgba(0, 0, 0, 0); text-align:center; vertical-align: middle; padding:4px 0;">
 <img src="{{ '/pages/models/CompensationDevices/STATCOM/DCControlErrorSTATCOM.svg' | relative_url }}"